potassiumdichromate/0g-kultbackend/architecture/03-database-diagram.md

 # Database Diagram

+See [00-platform-vision.md](./00-platform-vision.md) for why this schema is shaped the way it is (platform owns progression/pointer data; 0G Storage owns save content).
 ER diagram for the shared Prisma schema (`shared/db/prisma/schema.prisma`).
 One Postgres instance for v1 — see [08-migration-roadmap.md](./08-migration-roadmap.md) for the documented split path.

 ## Ground rule (Round 2, applies to every table below)